 The BTL sector, which accounts for more than 10% of property ownership in the UK, has seen an exodus of smaller individual investors and a shift towards a more professional approach.
-As private equity or venture capital professional, this may weigh on your decision to pursue a BTL investment.
+This may weigh on your decision to pursue a BTL investment.

-While changes in the UK tax regime are quickly shrinking3 this market, individual landlords and some institutional investors are finding alternative investments in Private Rental Sector (PRS) property developments, as well as the related Build to Rent (BTR) market.
+While changes in the UK tax regime are quickly shrinking this market,6 individual landlords and some institutional investors are finding alternative investments in Private Rental Sector (PRS) property developments, as well as the related Build to Rent (BTR) market.
 Both these sectors enjoy the support of government policies designed to address the nationwide housing shortage.

-The BTR segment, in particular, while still relatively small is attracting investment interest from sovereign wealth funds, pension funds and insurance companies4 focused on alternative investments that are both scalable and offer attractive yield characteristics.
-Those same attributes might be attractive to savvy investors looking at their private portfolio.
+The BTR segment, in particular, while still relatively small is attracting investment interest from sovereign wealth funds, pension funds and insurance companies7 focused on alternative investments that are both scalable and offer attractive yield characteristics.
+Those same attributes might be attractive to investors looking at their private portfolio.

-Strong rental yields have also buoyed interest in prime office space, particularly in the secondary cities of England and Wales, according to Cushman & Wakefield.5 Manchester and Birmingham averaged a 5% yield over the past year, with 5.75% in Cardiff and Newcastle.
+Strong rental yields have also buoyed interest in prime office space, particularly in the secondary cities of England and Wales, according to Cushman & Wakefield.8 Manchester and Birmingham averaged a 5% yield over the past year, with 5.75% in Cardiff and Newcastle.
 Over the same period, rents slipped in the City and in West End, and current yield is only 3.25%.